 Jane Austen and Samuel Johnson

 “‘Stops’ in the Name of Love: Playing Typological Iago,” in Shakespeare’s Sense of Character, ed.
-Yu Jin Ko and Michael W. Shurgot (Ashgate, forthcoming in December, 2012).
+Yu Jin Ko and Michael W. Shurgot (Ashgate, 2012).

-The One Thomas More (Catholic University of America Press, forthcoming in October, 2012).
+The One Thomas More (Catholic University of America Press, 2012).

 "Humanist Lawyer, Public Career: Thomas More and Conscience," Moreana 46: 176 (June, 2009): 77-96.